 In part one and two we looked at how to set up a temporary photography studio (see article here) with equipment most of us have hanging around the house.
 In part two we looked at how to set up your art work and take the photo. (see article here) Today we are going to look at what happens once the photo is loaded onto the computer.

-Step three: Down loading the photos and editing
+Step three: Down loading the photos

 Make sure you have your art work in good light next to you to use as a reference